ghuntley/workshops/nixos-workshop/modules/04-roll-back-configuration/README.md

 ## 🎯 Reboot to the previous configuration

-Let's reboot your computer and boot back into the previous configuration which did not have X11 configured.
+Let's reboot your computer and boot back into the previous configuration which did not have X11 configured, if you are following the bare hardware install workshop, or did not have `htop` and your user, if you're following the VirtualBox appliance workshop.

 Reboot your computer and when GRUB appears navigate to `NixOS - All Configurations`

 ![The NixOS GRUB Menu](grub-menu.png)